Munib Younan: Career and activities

 Younan was ordained at the Church of the Redeemer in Jerusalem and served pastorates in Jerusalem, Beit Jala, and Ramallah.
 Since 1990 Younan served as the president of the ELCJHL synod.
 In 1998 Younan was consecrated bishop of the ELCJHL.

 He has also chaired the Board of Directors for the LWF owned Augusta Victoria Hospital in Jerusalem.
 Younan is the patron of Gospel Riders Jerusalem - a motorcycle club operating in cooperation with Finnish Evangelical Lutheran Mission.

 Younan has been actively engaged in the Middle East Council of Churches, in various positions since 1985 including as the president of its Evangelical Family until 2018.
 Younan served as president of the Fellowship of the Middle East Evangelical Churches (FMEEC) in 2004–2010, which during his presidency unanimously voted if favor of the ordination of women as pastors.
 Younan is also a founding member of the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI), serving as the chair of Local Reference Group since 2002.

 Younan is a co-founder of the Council of Religious Institutions in the Holy Land, made up of the two chief rabbis of Israel, heads of the local churches, the Chief Judge of the Islamic Court in Palestine and other Muslim leaders.
 In 2006, Younan was a co-signatory of the Jerusalem Declaration on Christian Zionism.
-On December 15th 2009 he signed the Kairos Palestine Document along with 12 other Palestinian patriarchs and heads of church from other Christian denominations.
+On 15 December 2009, he signed the Kairos Palestine Document along with 12 other Palestinian patriarchs and heads of church from other Christian denominations.
 The document references the 1985 Kairos South Africa Document and condemns what it calls "the military occupation of our land [...] a sin against God and humanity" and characterises what it perceives as such as "oppression, displacement, suffering and clear apartheid for more than six decades".
 It calls for international support and "peace with the establishment of an independent Palestinian state with Al-Quds as its capital".
-He has since withdrawn his signature from the document, though he was one of its authors.

 Younan was elected on 24 July 2010 President of the Lutheran World Federation (LWF), an organization that represents 145 churches in 79 countries around the world representing 70 million Christians.
 In his role as LWF President, Younan has demonstrated untiring leadership speaking to Lutheran Church gatherings in numerous settings on five continents and represented Lutherans in Ecumenical Discussions.
 Previously he had served as the LWF vice president for the Asian region from 2004 to 2009.
 He sits on the board of trustees of the Yasser Arafat Foundation.

 On 31 October 2016, with Pope Francis and The Lutheran World Federation General Secretary The Rev. Martin Junge, Younan signed a Joint Statement commemorating the Lutheran Reformation and Historical Reconciliation between the Lutheran and Roman Catholic Churches.
 The co-hosted service was the first of its kind in 500 years.